WWM-EMRAN/AWS_Udacity_AIML_Scholarship_Program/README.md

 - Project-2: Developing a Handwritten Digits Classifier with PyTorch: Using DL library PyTorch, popular MNIST hand-written digits classification using traditional deep neural network.
 - Project-3: Landmark Classification and Tagging for Social Media: Using CNN and different transformers (AlexNet, ResNet, etc.), 50 different landmarks are classified.
 - Project-4: Build a ML Workflow for Scones Unlimited on AWS Sagemaker: Familiarise with AWS resources and development of a simple ML workflow.
 Automation or scheduling of most of the ML steps starting from data preprocessing, model training, deployment and inference using both AWS systems and serverless setups.

+## 3. AWS AI & ML Scholarship Mentoring Program

+This mentorship program has been offered for a year, as part of AWS AI/ML Scholarship 2 (Phase 2).
+A dedicated mentor from the AWS team has been assigned to have a 1-to-1 monthly meeting to help the student push forward to an AI/ML career.
+It includes guidelines for AWS certification and a free certification (practitioner) exam opportunity.
+Under this opportunity, mentoring guidelines were received from a solution architect from AWS (US) for the certification exams, updates about what is going on inside AWS and details about AWS's latest services.
+A free exam voucher is also received for the certification exam of "AWS Cloud Practitioners".